Peach Fuzz is the 2024 Color of the Year selected by Pantone

 “As we enter 2024, some of the things that have become especially apparent to us is the concept of lifestyle taking on new meaning,” Eiseman told TIME.
 “We’ve been living in this time of turmoil in many aspects of our lives, and as a result of that, our need for nurturing, empathy, and compassion continues to grow stronger as we imagine a more peaceful future.”

-“In a world which often emphasises productivity and external achievement, it’s important we recognise the need to foster our inner selves and find moments of respite, creativity, and human connection,” added Eiseman.
+“In a world which often emphasizes productivity and external achievement, it’s important we recognize the need to foster our inner selves and find moments of respite, creativity, and human connection,” added Eiseman.

 Motorola presents two new phones in Pantone Peach Fuzz